brianleroux/Cordova/README.md

 ---

 Recipes are little packages of web code that initialize from an `index.html` file.
 By default `phonegap` will create a project with a bare bones (vanilla) `www/index.html` and qunit starter project in the `test/index.html` directory.
 In the future recipes will be added for all the major mobile dom frameworks like XUI, Sencha Touch and jQuery Mobile.
 If you'd like to see them sooner, have a look at `ROADMAP.md` and consider contributing!

+Known Issues
+---

+- Sometimes `./bin/debug/ios` fails to launch.
+Opening in xCode and building the project once seems to fix.

 Generated MakeFile Commands
 ---